-The Faculty of the Professions conducts a diverse range of stimulating research-from global food to entrepreneurship, military law and ethics.
+The Faculty of the Professions conducts a diverse range of stimulating research- from global food to entrepreneurship, from space law to microeconomics.

 We are proud of the faculty's real-world impact, and global standing.
 Our Military Law and Ethics research unit, for example, partners with universities from Canberra, the United Kingdom, and the United States of America to positively influence the future and sustainability of humankind's activities in outer space.
-While our Business School is accredited by the international Association to Advance Collegiate Schools of Business (AACSB).
+Our Business School is accredited by the international Association to Advance Collegiate Schools of Business (AACSB).
 With only the world's best schools earning the honour, this is the hallmark of business education excellence.

 The learning we foster is directly shaped by the needs of the professions and disciplines we serve.
-The research-based knowledge undertaken by our Entrepreneurship, Commercialisation and Innovation Centre powers a program called Xelarite that creates exceptional opportunities for start-ups to access the resources they need to rapidly accelerate their growth.
+The research-based knowledge undertaken by our Entrepreneurship, Commercialisation and Innovation Centre powers entrepreneurial programs facilitating exceptional opportunities for start-ups to access the resources they need to rapidly accelerate their growth.
 Our Centre for Global Food and Resources collaborates with women and ethnic minorities in north-western Vietnam to improve farming practices, reduce poverty and improve nutrition as part of an international agricultural research project.
 Plus there are numerous other examples of end-user-focused research.